 The EJM evolves in four phases:

 Employers post job offers on a centralized platform and candidates submit their “packages” (constituted by their research output and reference letters).
 This occurs in October-early November.

 Recruiters review the packages and form shortlists of candidates to be invited for a preliminary screening through face to face interviews.

-The interview phase takes place in a European city.
+The interview phase takes place in a European city (due to the pandemic, the interview stage has been held virtually since 2020).
 The event facilitates the logistics by providing meeting rooms for the recruiters, and organising keynote lectures and workshops for candidates.
 It is run in parallel with the European Winter Meetings of the Econometric Society (EWMES).